 Some people find that a few weeks of NSAID treatment improves their symptoms.

-A doctor may suggest the following:
+They may suggest the

-Risk factors for plantar fasciitis include:
+However, known risk factors for plantar fasciitis include:

-- spending long periods of time standing
+- standing for long periods

 - walking or running for exercise